 Your network includes all the doctors, caregivers, hospitals, testing facilities and clinics that are connected to your health plan.
 They have contracts with your insurer to provide healthcare services at discounted rates.
 If you visit a hospital or clinic that is in-network, it means that they are part of this contract.
 Those that are out-of-network will still provide you service, but are not rolled into the lower prices.
 This may mean you will pay more for medical care.

 Providers are the actual licensed doctors and caregivers that provide you with healthcare services.
 Preferred providers are those who are linked to your network.
-There’s more information about your choice of providers in the 2019 Blue Cross and Blue Shield Service Benefits Plan brochures, or you can use our National Doctor and Hospital Finder to find doctors that are included in your plan.
+There’s more information about your choice of providers in the Blue Cross and Blue Shield Service Benefit Plan brochures, or you can use our National Doctor and Hospital Finder to find doctors that are included in your plan.

 Before a treatment plan begins, your policy may require a prior approval for the treatment.
 Sometimes called precertification, prior authorization or preauthorization, this is a decision by your insurer that your medications, care services and overall treatment plan are medically necessary.
 Depending on your plan, this may be necessary before treatment starts; although emergency medical services are the exception.